paulorenatoaz/slacgs-csi/README.md

 - the real-world CSI data collected from Wi-Fi networks for the analysis.
 - outputs from the simulator for the synthetic data analysis and from the real-world data analysis.
 - graphs and plots generated from the real-world data analysis and the synthetic data simulations.

+## real_data_analysis

+this module contains the code for the real-world data analysis using the CSI data collected from Wi-Fi networks.
+We evaluate the model for different sample sizes and feature sets to serach for the optimal trade-off between the number of features and sample sizes.

+## simulator

+this module contains the code for the simulator that generates synthetic data based on Gaussian mixture models learned from the real-world data.
+We evaluate the performance of classifiers on the synthetic data to analyze the impact of different feature sets and sample sizes on the detection accuracy.